Glossary *

 feelingindividual, conscious experience of an emotion

-identifyestablish which one or thing; c.f. identifcation being an instance of identify
+identifyestablish which one or thing; c.f. identification being an instance of identify

 knowledgeawareness about something; justified (true) belief